Ryuuu825/ITP3914-2021/README.md

 ***

 ## How to compile?

 ### If you hava GNU's make

 ```
 make class
 ```

 ### else

 ```
 javac -d "./build" src/com/Main.java src/com/Bingo/*.java
 ```

 ***

-## Description
-A simple Bingo game run on the console.
-[Example](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-The porgram will display two players' card on the screen.
-To meet the requirment of the assignment , the arrangememt of 25 numbers on the cards are ***fixed*** by default.
-Also , a game host need to input a number to program.
-According to the corresponding number on players' cards, the game will mark a "XX" to replace the number if the number are the same.
-The program will terminate when player / players win.

-***
 ## How to win the game?

 A player finds the selected numbers are arranged on their card in same row / column / diagonal .

 <img src="./photo/win_example.png" style="width:200px;"/>

 ## TO-DO_LIST

+- [] the array must be int[][]
 - [] refactor the code
     -> (public method first)
 - [] keep refactor